Rocka06/MorphonAddon/README.md

 - **Works out of the box:** You don't have to add any autoloads, or turn on any addons.
 Just copy the files into your project and you're good to go!
 - **C# and GDScript Support:** Works perfectly with both scripting languages in Godot

+---

 ## How It Works

-When creating a MorphonConfigFile, the addon scans your project for custom `Resource` scripts, and registers them for serialization.
+When you use MorphonConfigFile, the addon scans your project for custom `Resource` scripts and registers them for serialization.
-When saving, object data is serialized to dictionaries, and when loading, resources are reconstructed with their original registered scripts and property values.
+- **Saving:** Object data is converted to dictionaries.
+- **Loading:** Objects are rebuilt with the correct script and property values.

 > **Note:** Built-in resources (like `SpriteFrames`) are not serialized directly.
-If they are not local to the scene, their resource path will be stored and reloaded.
+If not local to the scene, only their path is stored and reloaded.

+### Custom Serialization

-If you extend a built-in resource type (e.g., `SpriteFrames`) or you don't want every property to be saved from your object, you will have to implement these methods in your script:
+To control which properties are saved or if you extend a built-in resource type (e.g., `SpriteFrames`),  you will have to implement these methods in your script:

-GDScript:
+**GDScript**
 ```gdscript
 func _serialize() -> Dictionary
 func _deserialize(data: Dictionary)
 ```
-Or in C#:
+**C#**
 ```csharp
 public Dictionary _serialize();
 public void _deserialize(Dictionary data);